Tap to display sub-menu choices,

 Mr. Calhoun has participated in several international investigations of the systematic civil, political, and human rights violations of minorities in Brazil.
 He served as a member of the World Council of Churches team to investigate discrimination in Brazil and worked for two years as an instructor for the Latin American Catholic Bishops Conference (CELAM) in Bogota, Colombia.
 In this position, Mr. Calhoun taught and assisted community and religious organizations in thirteen Latin American countries, including Brazil.
 In addition to his academic and professional interest in Brazil, Mr. Calhoun has conducted research and worked with community organizations in a personal capacity there.

-In his role as academic director, Mr. Calhoun oversees every aspect of the Brazil: Social Justice and Sustainable Development study abroad program.
+In his role as academic director, Mr. Calhoun oversees every aspect of the Brazil: Social Innovation and Community Development study abroad program.
 In addition to delivering lectures, advising students, and coordinating academic seminars, Mr. Calhoun helps plan the program's educational excursions and works to ensure that students' academic needs are met.